Kalapana (band)

 Kalapana is an American pop-rock band from Honolulu, Hawaii.
-They are known for their songs “Naturally” and “The Hurt”.
+They are known for their songs “Naturally,” "Nightbird," and “The Hurt”.

 History

 Early history (1973 – 1986)

 In 1973, childhood friends DJ Pratt and Malani Bilyeu auditioned at the Rainbow Villa for Cecilio & Kapono.
 Bilyeu was a solo performer at the Oar House in Hawaii Kai while Pratt was downstairs at Chuck’s in Sunlight with Kirk Thompson.
 They got together in Pratt’s grandfather’s garage with Mackey Feary, another solo act at the Oar House.
 They wrote songs, rehearsed, and at one point discussed the meaning of Kalapana.
 The literal translation of the word “Kalapana” is “sprouting money”.
 Thompson said the meaning was “beat of the music”, but he preferred the name “Dove” for the band.
 Pratt thought it meant “black sand”.
 Regardless, they named themselves Kalapana, playing their first gig at Chuck’s in Hawaii Kai.

 Kalapana became a regular band at a Honolulu club called The Toppe Ada Shoppe.
 They opened concerts for Earth, Wind & Fire, Batdorf & Rodney, The Moody Blues, Sly & The Family Stone, and Cecilio & Kapono.

 In 1975, the band released their debut self-titled album Kalapana, featuring Jackie Kelso on sax and flute, Bill Perry on bass, and Larry Brown on drums.
 The album was a big success in Hawaii and Japan.

 Their second album Kalapana II was released in late 1976.
 The band performed a three-concert event at the Waikiki Shell during the span of June 25–27, 1976, where 25,000 people attended.

-Kalapana won several Nani Awards, the predecessor to the Na Hoku Hanohano Awards.
+Kalapana won two Nani Awards, the predecessor to the Na Hoku Hanohano Awards.
 They were nominated for four categories and received Best Performance by a Duo or Group, and Best Male Vocalist (for Feary), who by year's end had split from the group for a solo career.